God Is in This Story

 "God Is in This Story" is a song by American contemporary Christian music musicians Katy Nichole and Big Daddy Weave, released on June 10, 2022, as the second single from her debut extended play, Katy Nichole (2022).
 Nichole co-wrote the song with Ethan Hulse and Jeff Pardo.

 "God Is in This Story" peaked at number one on the US Hot Christian Songs chart, becoming Nichole's second and Big Daddy Weave's third chart-topping single.

 Background

 On June 10, 2022, Nichole and Big Daddy Weave released the single "God Is In This Story".
 The song follows the release of Nichole's breakthrough number one hit single, "In Jesus Name (God of Possible)".
 "God Is In This Story" was jointly promoted to Christian radio in the United States by Centricity Music and Word Entertainment, impacting radio stations on July 15, 2022.

 Writing and development

 Nichole shared the story behind the song, saying it was based on an interaction with someone who suggested she write about how "God was in the details".

-Nichole co-wrote the song with Ethan Hulse and Jeff Pardo, then went on to share the song with Big Daddy Weave having formed a relationship during as she joining them on select dates during their spring 2022 tour.
+Nichole co-wrote the song with Ethan Hulse and Jeff Pardo, then went on to share the song with Big Daddy Weave having formed a relationship as she joining them on select dates during their spring 2022 tour.